 Early in the school year, dozens of educators and administrators from Shelby County Schools’ Head Start division participate in professional development workshops over a two-day training period.

-Workshops focus on drawing and collage engagements and share instructional strategies that link visual arts with social, physical, and language development.
-Workshop leaders and participants explore inquiry-based art instruction, art center management, and the relationships among visual arts, math, and literacy.
+Workshops focus on drawing and collage and share instructional strategies that link visual arts with social, physical, and language development.
+Participants explore inquiry-based art instruction, art center management, and the relationships among visual arts, math, and literacy.